cynteo/cab-public-docs/content/getting-started/quickstart.md

 ### 3.2 Add to Alert Rules

-For each alert you want sent to SolarWinds:
+For each alert you want sent to your ITSM platform:

 1. Go to **Monitor → Alerts → Alert rules**
 2. Select an alert rule